hbkworld/streaming-spec/dimensions.md

 Both can be delivered by a separate, signal specific, meta information.

 - For a signal with values equidistant in time, the delta is mandatory.
+- The absolute time always belongs to the next following value
 - The device might deliver the absolute time before delivering the first value point.
-- The device might the absolute time whenever its clock is being set (resynchronization).
+- The device might deliver the absolute time whenever its clock is being set (resynchronization).
 - If the device does not possess a clock, there might be no absolute time at all.

 ~~~~ {.javascript}
 {